backstage/backstage/.changeset/rich-zebras-design.md

 ---
 '@backstage/plugin-scaffolder': minor
 '@backstage/plugin-scaffolder-backend': minor
-'@backstage/plugin-scaffolder-common': minor
 ---

-- add createdBy information for TaskSpec
-- add listTaksks option for show current status from scaffolder tasks
+- Add `listTasks` option to get tasks optionally filtered by a `userRef`

-This allow the scaffolder-backend to show who creates each task and we included a new page in `/create/tasks` to show those tasks
+- Added a new page under `/create/tasks` to show those tasks, optionally grouped by the current signed in user.